Monday, December 23, 2024

 At a basic level.
 But there are never enough drones.
 In some places it is a consumable item, in others – in the case of FPV drones – it is disposable ammunition.
 Somewhere they quickly get lost - if we talk about reconnaissance aircraft or the same "Maviks".

-Veteran and volunteer Maria Berlinskaya said that “we are not currently provided with drones even to 10% of the needs.”
+Veteran and volunteer Maria Berlinskaya said that “we are not currently provided with drones even to 10% of our needs.”

 It seems to me that Maria is a little mistaken.
 What I see is that at the basic level, mechanized brigades, airborne assault brigades, and “offensive brigades” are provided with drones.
 In our foundation, of course, there have been cases when some battalion commander calls and says: “The last thermal imaging Mavik has fallen, there will be nothing to look at at night, bring at least something.”
 But 10% is too pessimistic a figure.
 Again, no one will give you specific numbers and it’s not a fact that they exist.